self evaluation examples

 Ah, the dreaded annual appraisals.
 Does anyone enjoy hearing about their strengths and weaknesses?
 Thinking about what they would like their journey in the next year to look like?

-Appraisals can sometimes feel like a box-ticking exercise executives like to ensure that everything is progressing as it should within teams.
-When used correctly, they should instead be a great way for managers to uncover strengths and weaknesses in their teams.
-Don’t think of it as a way for you to scrutinize every action taken in the past; it should be a way for you to uncover a path to take forward in the future.
+Appraisals can sometimes feel like a box-ticking exercise, used by executives to ensure everything is progressing as it should within teams.
+When used correctly, appraisals should instead be a great way for managers to uncover strengths and weaknesses in their teams.
+Don’t think of it as a way to scrutinize every action taken in the past; it should be a way for you to uncover a path to take forward in the future.

 A great way to do this is through self-appraisals.
-Though they can require a little more buy-in from workers, they can reveal a great deal about a person’s journey and what they wish to achieve through personal and professional growth at their company.
-These insights help you build a more fulfilling workforce, while also boosting productivity across teams.
+Employee self-evaluation is an essential component of career development and performance reviews.
+Though they may require a little more buy-in from workers, they can reveal a great deal about a person’s journey and what they wish to achieve through personal and professional growth at their company.
+These insights help you build a more fulfilling workforce while also boosting productivity across teams.

 During an appraisal, an evaluator takes a look at the behavior, actions, and results of individual workers.
-This can cover a wide range of examples (which we will explore later), to be compiled into analysis so you can determine how your employees feel and what they think is working, or not.
-A self appraisal could be a pulse check to understand the general mood and sentiments of staff, or it could be after a major project to reflect on how business and operations were conducted during that project.
+This can cover a wide range of examples (which we will explore later), to be compiled into an analysis so you can determine how your employees feel and what they think is working or not.
+A self-appraisal could be a pulse check to understand the general mood and sentiments of staff, or it could be after a major project to reflect on how business and operations were conducted during that project.

-The “self” part comes in as it is the employee themselves who act as the evaluator.
-They look at their own behavior and actions and provide judgment as required.
-This can reveal some insights that a supervisor might miss, especially if it is a leadership member part of a completely different department altogether.
+The “self” part comes in as it is the employees themselves who act as evaluators.
+They look at their own behavior, actions, and results to provide judgment on their performance as required.
+This can reveal some insights that a supervisor might miss, especially if it is a leadership member who is part of a completely different department altogether.

 Taking responsibility